 Today, we are going to talk about confetti-like vitiligo, commonly known as confetti vitiligo.
 You’re probably wondering what it is.
 Confetti-like vitiligo is an extremely rapidly progressing type of vitiligo.
-In confetti-like vitiligo, confetti-like lesions are found at the edges of existing lesions that reflect acute damage to melanocytes (mature melanin-forming cells in the skin) by the immune system.
+In this kind of vitiligo, confetti-like lesions are found at the edges of existing lesions that reflect acute damage to melanocytes (mature melanin-forming cells in the skin) by the immune system.
 Hence, this kind of vitiligo is considered an emergency and it’s supposed to be treated extremely rigorously to prevent rapid and potentially permanent loss of pigmentation.

 What research studies reveal about confetti vitiligo?